Entangled ant vision, Bongil Bongil, northern NSW, 2024

 photomontage, acrylic paint, fluoro and invisible ink, UV torch, dimensions variable

-This work offers a more-than-human perspective by employing a method of combining photomontage with drawing.
-It critiques the human tendency to perceive the world in terms of binaries such as human/nature.
-Could it be argued that the scientific classification of the natural world has reinforced such binaries?
-The removal of organisms from their entangled setting for study in sterile lab conditions has enriched scientific understanding, but used alone, could this approach miss details of connection and interaction?
-Perhaps such details may be noticed and understood more deeply through slow non-invasive observation within their natural environment.
+This work combines photomontage with drawing to offer a more-than-human perspective.
+It critiques the Western tendency to perceive the world in terms of binaries such as human/nature, reinforced by the scientific classification of the natural world.
+The removal of organisms from their entangled homes for research in labs, while enriching scientific understanding, misses details of connection and interaction that may be noticed and understood through slow non-invasive observation within their natural environment.

-The ‘scientific gaze’ has historically used vision to reinforce its claim to objectivity.
-This is countered by the work’s feminist gaze, acknowledging my situatedness and adopting humility and slowness to perceive the liminal details of an alternate viewpoint – that of an ant.
-The ant’s ground level perspective reveals details of her world that are normally hidden from a human viewpoint.
+The work’s feminist situated gaze counters the ‘scientific gaze’ that has historically used vision to reinforce its claim to objectivity.
+While in-situ, humility and slowness assist the noticing of liminal details of an ant’s viewpoint.
+Adopting the ant’s ground-level perspective reveals her world to me in a manner that is normally hidden.
 The hues of green, blue, yellow and ultraviolet reflect the visual spectrum of the Australian bull ant, a large ant that uses her exceptional vision instead of pheromones for navigation and hunting.
-Using a black light, ultraviolet is illuminated in hand-drawn elements in invisible ink and UV paint (lower image).
-The crisp foreground blurs as it recedes to reflect the bull ant’s visual distance of around 1.5 metres.
-It is hoped that this speculative interpretation of more-than-human vision will inspire wonder at the entanglements between living matter at macro level.
+A black light shone on the work illuminates hand-drawn elements as ultraviolet.
+It is hoped that this speculative interpretation of more-than-human vision sparks wonder and curiosity about the possibilities for entanglements between living matter at macro level.

-The photomontage was slowly constructed into over 90 layers using macro photographs that were taken during in-situ observation in Bongil Bongil National Park, south of Coffs Harbour, NSW.
-The organisms in the work were identified with assistance from the citizen science platform iNaturalist, and are listed at the bottom of this page.
+The photomontage was digitally constructed in over 150 layers using macro photographs taken during in-situ observation in Bongil Bongil National Park, northern NSW.
+Each organism was identified via the citizen science platform iNaturalist and all are listed at the bottom of this page.

-The mock-up below illustrates the project’s planned final design – to offer an immersive experience of the ant’s scale and perspective.
-The immersive experience will be augmented by an original audio track based on the ant’s ability to sense vibrations in place of conventional sound.
+The mock-up below illustrates the project’s planned final design – to offer an immersive experience of the ant’s perspective at human scale.
+It will include an original audio track based on the ant’s sensing of vibrations in place of conventional sound.

 Entangled ant vision, Bongil Bongil, northern NSW (detail 1)